ivan-paleo/imaging-reports/README.md

 This repository contains a [**Shiny App**](reporting-templates/app.R) that guides users to **create a report for microscope images acquired at the Imaging Platform at LEIZA ([IMPALA](https://www.leiza.de/forschung/infrastrukturen/labore/impala)) with all the necessary metadata.**

-Once all fields are entered, **the report can be exported to an XLSX file**.
+Once all fields are entered, **the report can be exported to an ODS or XLSX file**.
-I would have preferred to export to a truly open format, but I believe that several sheets are more appropriate (so no CSV) and the export to ODS does not work for an unknown reason.

 **This report can and should be published together with the image data.** While publishing them as a supplementary material to a paper is OK, I recommend publishing everything in open access on an online repository like [Zenodo](https://zenodo.org/), [Figshare](https://figshare.com/) or [OSF](https://osf.io/) for easy and long-term accessibility.
 Additionally or alternatively, the report could be attached to a protocol, for example on [protocols.io](https://www.protocols.io/).